sled-group/chat-with-nerf/README.md

 - **Dynamic Grounding.** Humans will be able to chat with agent to localize novel objects.

 ## :fire: News
+[2023-05-15] The first version of DetGPT is available now!
+Please try out demo!
 ## :star: Explanations/Tips for Chat with NeRF Inputs and Outputs

 ## :label: TODO